 This is the part where things get a little more technical and confusing, so brace yourself.
 A hard drive, also known as a hard disk and abbreviated as HDD, is a non-volatile memory device that stores and retrieves data on a system.
 Before you ask, "non-volatile" means memory which is saved even if your computer is powered off.

 Are you clear on all that?
 Good.
 A hard drive is made up of several components, but explaining them all here would be pointless.
 Honestly, unless you're a hard drive manufacturer, don't bother yourself with knowing every part and how they function; there's too many of them, so only the four main ones will be highlighted here.

 These are the big circular discs where your files are stored.
 Platters are arguably the most important component of your drive, so it's crucial you don't damage them; don't even scrape them.
 Never be hasty when removing the drive from your PC.

 This is what rotates the platters and keeps them in position.
 The rotating speed of the platter is parallel to how fast data can be read and written from your drive.
 Try not to break the spindle when you're removing your drive because, without it, the drive's platters will simply fly all over the place.

-This little guy is in charge of how the read/write heads move; the heads are the components which read and write on the platters.
+This little guy is in charge of how the read/write heads move; the heads are the components that read and write on the platters.
 So, what happens if the arm breaks off because you yanked the drive out too fast or hard?
-The answer is obvious, isn’t it?
+The answer is obvious, isn't it?

-You can think of the actuator as the “manager” within your drive.
-It’s a small but powerful motor which listens to any instructions your drive’s circuit board gives it, like controlling how the read/write arm moves and managing how data is transferred to and from the platters.
+You can think of the actuator as the "manager" within your drive.
+It's a small but powerful motor that listens to any instructions your drive's circuit board gives it, like controlling how the read/write arm moves and managing how data is transferred to and from the platters.

 In a nutshell, the actuator makes certain the read/write head is perpetually in the position it's supposed to be in.
 Be extra careful when removing your drive because the actuator is quite sensitive.